Hear O'Washington

 Vivian Morrison

 Vivian Morrison makes connections between the Jewish Community Center she grew up with in Chicago and the Stroum Jewish Community Center on Mercer Island.
-She wa a former volunteer for the Seattle Jewish Film Festival.
+She was a former volunteer for the Seattle Jewish Film Festival.

 Jacky Nelson